Kevin Zeitler

-Kevin Zeitler (/ˈzaɪtlər/ ZYTE-lər; born March 8, 1990) is an American professional football guard for the Tennessee Titans of the National Football League (NFL).
+Kevin Zeitler (/ˈzaɪtlər/ ZYTE-lər; born March 8, 1990) is an American professional football guard.
 He played college football for the Wisconsin Badgers, and earned consensus All-American honors.
-He was selected by the Cincinnati Bengals in the first round of the 2012 NFL draft and he has also played for the Cleveland Browns, New York Giants, Baltimore Ravens, and Detroit Lions.
+He was selected by the Cincinnati Bengals in the first round of the 2012 NFL draft and he has also played for the Cleveland Browns, New York Giants, Baltimore Ravens, Detroit Lions and Tennessee Titans.

 Early life

 Zeitler was born in Waukesha, Wisconsin.
 He attended Wisconsin Lutheran High School in Milwaukee, Wisconsin, and played for Wisconsin Lutheran Vikings high school football team.
 A three-year letterwinner in football, Zeitler was honored first-team all-conference, first-team all region and second-team all-area as a junior.
 In his senior year, he gathered first-team all-conference, conference lineman of the year, first-team all region, and first-team all-area honors.

 Regarded as a three-star recruit by Rivals.com, Zeitler was ranked the No. 39 offensive guard prospect in his class.
 Coincidentally, the No. 1 offensive guard in this class was Trevor Robinson, who would later play alongside Zeitler for the Cincinnati Bengals.
 Having numerous offers, Zeitler narrowed his decision down to Wisconsin and Michigan, before eventually picking the Badgers.